SouthernMethodistUniversity/ds_1300/_sources/book/04_github_and_initial_setup.md

 conda env create -f environment.yml --force
 ```

-## Launching a Jupyter Lab Session and Accessing Your Notebooks
+## Launching a JupyterLab Session and Accessing Your Notebooks

 1. Go to the [HPC Portal](https://hpc.smu.edu) and log in.
 2. Select "Interactive Apps" and then "JupyterLab".